-I shop well for bacon and normally pick it up during Holiday sales for around half the regular price.
+I shop well for bacon and picking it up during Holiday sales for around half the regular price.
 Bacon is almost always on sale during any holiday.
 I’ll find it sometimes bundled with other items, maybe eggs and/or hashbrowns.
 You’ll need to crunch the numbers on sales like that.
 Sometimes they’re great, other times, not so much.
-Bacon keeps very well in the freezer and takes up hardly any room so why not stock up at a low.
+Bacon keeps very well in the freezer and takes up hardly any room so why not stock up at a low?

 Brown sugar is one of the items I no longer buy.
 Why?
-Well, it’s just a mixture of sugar and molasses and so easy to mix up at home.
+Well, it’s just a mixture of sugar and molasses and so easy to make Homemade Brown Sugar.
 It’s so much more cost-effective than buying brown sugar at the store.
-While we’re talking brown sugar, if your brown sugar is hard, place an apple slice or a slice of bread in the bag and leave it overnight.
+While we’re talking brown sugar, if your brown sugar is hard, place an apple slice or two or a slice of bread in the bag and leave it overnight.
 For a quicker save, microwave in five-second intervals, working it with clean fingers until it has softened.

 I pick up a lot of my spices in the spring or during holidays known for baking.
 The name brands often have spring “catalina” sales – that means specials from the manufacturer, often unadvertised, that give you $back coupons to use on your next grocery purchase.
 Even if you don’t use coupons, it is well worth to check your coupon matching sites.
 They’ll let you know about specials like these and the best sales prices in your area.Print